Site size: 1 unit / 662m2

 Client: S.K.
 Wright Building Contractors

 Meadway is a large single plot development on a private road in Berkhamsted, Hertfordshire.
-Due to unforeseen complications in the ground, we were approached by the consulting structural engineer for an alternative to a traditional pile and beam solution.
+The site investigation highlighted the need for an engineered foundation solution.
+We were approached by the structural engineer for an alternative more cost effective approach to traditional pile and beam.

 Cost-effective Risk Mitigation